Square root of a multivector of Clifford algebras in 3D: A game with signs: Introduction

 Our preliminary investigation~\cite{Dargys2019} on this subject was concerned with square roots of individual MV grades such as scalar, vector, bivector, pseudoscalar, or their simple combinations.
 For this purpose we have applied the Gr{\"o}bner basis algorithm to analyze the system of nonlinear polynomial equations that ensue from the MV equation $\A^2=\B$, where $\A$ and $\B$ are the MVs.
 The Gr{\"o}bner basis is accessible in symbolic mathematical packages such as \textit{Mathematica} and \textit{Maple}.
 Specifically, the \textit{Mathematica} commands such as \textbf{Reduce[~]}, \textbf{Solve[~]}, \textbf{Eliminate[~]} and others also employ the Gr{\"o}bner basis to solve nonlinear problems.
-With the help of them we were able to find new properties of roots for $n=3$ case, namely, that the MVs may have no roots, a single or multiple isolated roots, or even an infinite number of roots in parameter spaces of 4D or smaller dimensions.
+With the help of them we were able to find new properties of roots for $n=3$ case, namely, that the MVs may have no roots, a single or multiple isolated roots, or even an infinite number (continuum) of roots in 4D parameter spaces or smaller dimensions.

-In this paper we continue and elaborate our investigations~\cite{Dargys2019} of the problem of the square root in real CAs for $n=3$ case.
-In particular, we provide explicit conditions when an arbitrary MV has the square root and how to express it in radicals.
-For this purpose a symbolic experimental package~\cite{AcusDargys2017} based on {\it Mathematica} system was used which appeared to be invaluable both for detecting possible solutions of the nonlinear CA equation $\A^2=\B$ and for extensive numerical checks.
+In this paper we continue our~\cite{Dargys2019} investigations of the square root problem in real CAs for $n=3$ case.
+In particular, we examine and provide explicit conditions for a MV to have discrete and continuum of roots, and how to express real root coefficients in radicals.
+For this purpose a symbolic package based on {\it Mathematica} system was written~\cite{AcusDargys2023} that appeared to be invaluable both for detecting specific solutions of the nonlinear CA equation $\A^2=\B$ and for numerical checks in general.

-In Sec.~\ref{sec:notations}, we introduce the notation.
-The algorithm to calculate the square root of generic MV and special cases that follow are given in Secs.~\ref{sec:Cl30}-\ref{sec:Cl21} for $\cl{3}{0}\simeq \cl{1}{2}$, \cl{0}{3}, and \cl{2}{1} algebras, respectively.
+In Sec.~\ref{sec:notations} the notation is introduced.
+The algorithm to calculate the square root of a generic MV and special cases that follow are given in Secs.~\ref{sec:Cl30}-\ref{sec:Cl21} for $\cl{3}{0}\simeq \cl{1}{2}$, \cl{0}{3}, and \cl{2}{1} algebras, respectively.
 The algorithm is illustrated by a number of examples.
 The conclusions are drawn in~Sec.~\ref{sec:conclusions}.
-Finally, if a thought has crossed reader's mind that simpler matrix root methods may be advantageous for this purpose, he should read the Appendix~\ref{appendix:matrix} at first.
+For completeness, in \ref{appendix:dim1} and \ref{appendix:dim2} the MV square roots are presented for lower dimensional CAs.